eaobservatory/pyuae/README.txt

 directory with a custom Makefile.Host file:

 install:
 	../setup.py install

+If you need to build C programs or other non-python targets, you can incorporate setup.py into a more typical UAE Makefile.Host file by updating the TARGETS variable like so:

+include $(TOP)/config/CONFIG
+TARGETS = pyinstall
+pyinstall:
+	../setup.py install
+include $(TOP)/config/RULES.Build

-And a custom setup.py file that imports this module:
+Here's an example setup.py file that imports this module:

 import os
 import uae